 A Web Help system can be viewed on any platform that includes a full-featured browser program such as Internet Explorer, Mozilla Firefox, Opera, Google Chrome, Apple Safari, etc.

 A Web Help system created with HelpSmith supports URLs parameters that you can use to integrate it with your website or application and provide Context-sensitive Help.
 For more details, please refer to this topic.

 Customizing a Web Help System

 You can customize the appearance, behavior, and other settings of a Web Help system according to your own needs.
 The following topics describe different categories of the Web Help-related options:

-While a Web Help system works correctly from a web server, it may not work properly when located and accessed from the local computer.
-This happens due to security restrictions in modern web browsers including Google Chrome.
-For testing a generated Web Help system, it is recommended to use a web browser without such restrictions (for example, Mozilla Firefox) or to use a web server.
+While a Web Help system works correctly from a web server, it may not work properly when accessed from the local computer directly due to security restrictions in modern web browsers.

 Copyright © 2007-2017 HelpSmith.com